Brik Design System

 Pack lifecycle

 Every pack carries a version, reviewCadence, and lastReviewed field.
 Bump version on content change.
 Update lastReviewed when you confirm accuracy on a review pass — even with no changes.
-The catch-all small-business pack graduates a new vertical out when:

 See Industries → Dental for a fully-fleshed reference pack.